Evaluating the Effects of Structural Disorder on the Magnetic Properties of Nd$_{2}$Zr$_{2}$O$_{7}$: Experimental Results

 \subsection{Structural Properties Characterization}

-To provide a baseline in understanding how Nd/Zr stoichiometry impacts the properties of Nd$_{2(1-x)}$Zr$_{2(1+x)}$O$_{7}$, a series of polycrystalline samples ("standards") were first prepared.
+To provide a baseline in understanding how the Nd/Zr ratio impacts the properties of Nd$_{2(1-x)}$Zr$_{2(1+x)}$O$_{7}$, a series of polycrystalline samples (``standards") were first prepared.
 The lattice parameter for the Nd-deficient (\textit{x} $>$ 0) samples decreases linearly with decreasing Nd/Zr relative to the \textit{x} = 0 samples (Fig. \ref{fig:Figure3}).
 For the Nd-enriched sample (\textit{x} $<$ 0), the lattice parameter deviates from the linear trend, likely reflecting the fact that it was biphasic, with $\approx$ 5 mass \% Nd$_{2}$O$_{3}$.
 However, it is still clearly enhanced relative to the stoichiometric sample.
-These results are consistent with those of a previous study on Nd$_{2(1-x)}$Zr$_{2(1+x)}$O$_{7}$ \cite{anithakumari2016}.
+Due to the lower processing temperature, the Nd/Zr ratios are assumed as the nominal values of the polycrystalline samples and these values were fixed during the refinement of the powder data used to determine the lattice parameters.
+The results are consistent with those of a previous study on Nd$_{2(1-x)}$Zr$_{2(1+x)}$O$_{7}$ powders \cite{anithakumari2016}.

-A comparison can then be performed between the properties of single crystals grown in a variety of growth environments.
+A comparison can then be performed between the composition and structure of single crystals grown in a variety of environments.
 The lattice parameters of single crystals (all based on laboratory XRD) reported in the literature and in this work are summarized in Fig. \ref{fig:Figure1}, with polycrystalline values plotted for comparison.
 Reported values for low-pressure, air-grown samples vary considerably, ranging from 10.627 \cite{hatnean2015_1} to 10.662 \r{A} (this work), but are in all cases reduced compared to the polycrystalline samples ($\approx$ 10.68 \r{A}).
 In contrast, samples grown in 70 bar of Ar show an elevated lattice parameter (10.675 \r{A}) which approaches that of the polycrystalline samples.